-Generally, eligible VA students must have completed formal College admission requirements and must be fully admitted into a program before they request certification for VA payment.
+Eligible VA students must have completed formal College admission requirements and must be fully admitted into a program before they request certification for VA payment.
 Students should contact the College's financial aid director for specific information about requesting VA payments for their admission status.
-The Veterans Administration will make the final decision regarding approval of payments for students in special admission categories.
+The Veterans Administration will make the final decision regarding approval of payments for students.
+Applications for Veterans Education Benefits must be submitted online at www.gibill.va.gov.

-To ensure receipt of benefits, eligible VA students must inform the financial aid director of their intention to register for classes and supply the number of credit hours for which they will enroll each semester.
-After the appropriate paperwork has been submitted to the financial aid director, it is then submitted to the Veterans Administration regional office for processing and, generally, payment.
+To ensure receipt of benefits, eligible VA students must inform the financial aid director of their intention to register for classes and supply the number of credit hours for which they are enrolled each semester.
+The financial aid director will then certify enrollment to the Veterans Administration regional office for processing and payment, if eligible.